Sabal palmetto: Distribution and habitat

-Sabal palmetto is native to the subtropical coastal regions of the American states of Florida, Georgia, South Carolina, southeastern North Carolina, and extreme southern Texas.
+Sabal palmetto is native to the subtropical coastal regions of the American states of Florida, Georgia, South Carolina, and southeastern North Carolina.
 It is also cultivated elsewhere in the Southeastern US, in some areas of southeastern Virginia, southwestern Alabama, and southeastern Mississippi.
 It can also be found alongside Cuba's northern coast (from Havana to Matanzas), the Turks and Caicos, the Yucatán Peninsula in Mexico, and the Bahamas.

 The species is hardy to the US Department of Agriculture's zone 8a, and has been reported to have some cold hardness down to 8.6 F, but needs hot and humid summers to grow well.
 Maintenance of the cabbage palm tree is very easy and very adaptable.
 The cabbage palmetto is known to tolerate drought, standing water and brackish water.
 Even though this palm is drought-tolerant, it thrives on regular light watering and regular feeding.
 It is highly tolerant of salt winds, but not saltwater flooding.

 Cultivation

 Sabal palmetto is a popular landscape plant in the subtropical climates of the Gulf and south Atlantic states, mostly from coastal regions of North Carolina to Florida.
 Sabal palm is used extensively around beach and resort areas along the lower East Coast because of its tolerance of salt spray and drought.
 Because of their relatively long establishment period and prevalence on southern ranchlands, few, if any are grown from seed in nurseries.
 Instead, established plants are dug in the wild with small rootballs since virtually all the severed roots die and must be replaced by new roots in the new location.
 Most leaves are removed during transplanting to reduce transpiration.
 Cabbage palms have excellent hurricane resistance, but are frequently overpruned to supposedly lower wind loads.
 Sabal palm seed germination excels in hot and humid summer climates.

 Most references rate the species as hardy to USDA hardiness zone 8b.
 A small number of specimens are cultivated beyond the typical regions sabal is known to be cultivated in, including parts of Tennessee, northern Virginia, and along the middle Atlantic coast from Maryland to coastal New Jersey and coastal Connecticut.
-A long term specimen (covered with frost cloth in winter) grows in favorable microclimate (zone 7a/b) at the University of Bridgeport CT since 2009.
+A long term specimen (covered with frost cloth in winter) grows in favorable microclimate (zone 7a/b) at the University of Bridgeport, Connecticut, since 2009.

 The cabbage palm is remarkably resistant to fire, floods, coastal conditions, cold, high winds, and drought.
 Despite this, mortality has been caused by Texas phoenix palm decline (now known as Lethal Bronzing Disease), a phytoplasma found on the west coast of Florida in 2006.